 It’s an evening filled with intentions for joy, peace, and prosperity.

 The symbolism of the lantern lighting represents our consciousness and divine nature.
 Each person sets an intention, meditates, and connects to their wish.
 By placing the lantern afloat, it represents the act of letting go of attachments.
 This Lantern Festival is about honor, respect, love of humanity, and love of the earth.

-The Full Moon Lantern Festival is on September 14 from 2-9 pm and admission to the event is free.
+The Full Moon Lantern Festival was held on September 14, 2019 from 2-9 pm.